Inserting Titles, Graphics, Audio Clips, and Video Clips into Your Scripts

 Preload All Channels

 If you press the shift key and the spacebar, the TriCaster Playout Controller will load the first item assigned to each channel on your TriCaster, beginning where the yellow bar is.
+If you press the shift key, control key, and the spacebar, the TriCaster Playout Controller will load all items on your TriCaster, beginning where the yellow bar is.

 Editing a Script